nixiesearch/negminer/README.md

 The mining process has multiple steps:

 * Create a config file.
-* Preprocess and tokenize the dataset.
+* Preprocess and tokenize the dataset for embedding.
 * Embed documents and queries
 * Perform ANN search to retrieve candidates
+* Preprocess the mined query-document pairs dataset for CE scoring
 * Score candidates with a Cross-Encoder model
+* Export negatives

 ### Config file